Back at Beloit

 (And chemistry.
 And literature.
 And political science.)

-We hosted a webinar for parents where President Bierman, our provost, Eric Boynton, and others answered questions about the Teaching and Learning Environment, what to expect when you come to campus, and how we’ll approach safety and wellness.
+We hosted a webinar for parents where President Bierman, our provost, Eric Boynton, and others answered questions about the teaching and learning environment, what we expect from students outside the classroom, and how we’re approaching safety and wellness.
 And turtle masks.
-You can watch the recording of that webinar as well as look over questions frequently asked by participants.
+You can watch the recording of that webinar as well as look over our frequently asked questions.

 This fall we’re implementing a modular approach: instead of taking 4+ classes at the same time for the full semester, you’ll just focus on two during two seven-week terms.
 The first Mod begins September 1 and the second Mod begins October 19.
 The final week of coursework after Thanksgiving, and final exams, will be conducted remotely.

-Explore the new Fall 2020 Course Guide to find out which courses will be in-person, online, or available for you to take either in-person or online.
+Explore the new Fall 2020 Course Guide to find out which courses are in-person, online, or available to take either in-person or online.
 Beloit has risen to every challenge we’ve ever faced.
 We’ll post updates here as we have them.

 The classroom and residential experience will look a little different, especially at first.